Microsoft Teams Confluence Connector provides two-way integration from Confluence to Microsoft Teams.

 Start the Free trial of Microsoft Teams Confluence Connector Pro

 Migrate data from Lite to Pro in the Global configuration page.
-The black button like this.
+The black button is like this.

 Uninstall the Free version or you will have 2 versions running in parallel which will make you different problems (double menu entries, double notifications etc).